RCAF Station Grostenquin: Post-RCAF

-After 1964 the airfield was transferred to the French Armed Forces, but abandoned until 1979 when it was re-used as an electronic warfare training range (Polygone) by the French Air Force, French Army Aviation Corps, Luftwaffe and USAF.
+After 1964 the airfield was transferred to the French Armed Forces, but abandoned until 1979 when it was re-used as an electronic warfare training range (Polygone) by the French Air Force, the Aviation légère de l’armée de Terre (French Army Aviation), Luftwaffe and USAF.

 Other than the hangars most of the RCAF logistics facilities are gone.
 The runway, taxiways and tarmac remain visible from aerial photos (as late as 2010) but markings have changed since the RCAF left in 1964.